opendexnetwork/opendex.network/02-peer-protocol.md

     `NodeState node_state = 2`
     The updated node state.

 The `NodeStateUpdate` message is used to tell a peer about a change in the node state.
 An example of an update is the removal or addition of a supported trading pair.
+Fields where isn't any changes are empty.

 ## Custom types